Health and Safety

 - Audience members will remain socially distant from all those not a part of their immediate ticket group including staff and other patrons.

 - There will be intermissions during each of our operas in the 2021 Season.
-During intermission, patrons should remain seated with their PODs unless utilizing the restrooms.
 We encourage all patrons to leave their seats during the performance when they need the facilities.
 Patrons will not be asked to wait for intermission to use the restrooms.

 No-Contact Infrastructure has been adopted in as many areas as possible to reduce transmission of the virus, including: